mletenay/home-assistant-goodwe-inverter/README.md

     #include_unknown_sensors: false
 ```

-The type (and communication protocol) of inverter can be detected automatically, but it is generally recommended to explicitly specify the `inverter_type` to improve startup reliability and performance.
-One of ET, EH, ES, EM, DT, NS, XS, BP can be specified.
+The type (and communication protocol) of the inverter can be detected automatically, but it can be explicitly specified via the `inverter_type` parameter to improve startup reliability and performance.
+Supported values are ET, EH, ES, EM, DT, NS, XS, BP.

 Usually there is no need to explicitly specify inverter's communication address and default values will be applied (0xF7 for ET/EH inverters, 0x7F for DT/D-NS/XS inverters).
 In case the inverter was configured to non-stadard value, the `comm_address` should be set accordingly.